Frequently Asked Question

 How do you dry the cats?

-We use the Catty Shack Vac patented drying system designed specifically for cats.
-In fact, we are the only grooming salon in the Region of Waterloo that uses the Catty Shack Vac, which means we can offer the most efficient drying process and produce the highest quality groom in the end.
+We use the Catty Shack Vac patented drying system designed specifically for cats, which means we can offer the most efficient drying process and produce the highest quality groom in the end.

 Will you sedate my cat?

 We do not sedate cats.
 In reality, very few cats truly do need any sort of sedative in order to be groomed.
 We handle each cat in such a way that the need for drugs of any kind rarely happens.
 If we do think your cat would best be served by receiving medication, we will refer you to your veterinarian for a mild sedative that can be administered prior to the grooming appointment.

 Will it hurt my cat to be groomed?

 Grooming should be a comforting and calming experience.
 Cats should never be hurt during this process.
 Cats that are not groomed may be prone to serious matting problems, skin conditions, painful ingrown nails, and a variety of other problems that, if left unattended, can cause discomfort and sometimes irreversible damage.

 A cat that is groomed regularly will not suffer from such problems.
 Because the groomer is handling the cat on a regular basis and looking over every inch of its body during each visit, health issues that may arise can be found early on, and the likelihood of effective intervention is increased.